VMois/vmois.github.io/_posts/2023-01-21-query-signal-desktop-database-locally.md

 In this short article, I want to show you how to query the Signal Desktop messages locally using JavaScript.
 It can be helpful in case you want to build some application or script that, for example, exports or backups Signal messages.

+{: .box-note}
+Are you a user of the Signal Desktop app?
+I created a [Signal Your Love desktop app](https://signalyourlove.app) that displays statistics of your Signal Desktop chats.
+The app is ideal for long-distance couples, friends, and anyone who wants to cherish their chat history with essential people.
+Check it out!

 The Signal Desktop app stores all messages locally in an *encrypted* SQLite database.
 The key to decrypting the database is stored locally as part of the app's configuration files.
 The location of the database and a key depends on your operation system:

 - For Linux, `<home>/.config/Signal`;